-E. Scott Johnson is co-chair of the Intellectual Property Group at Ober│Kaler, a law firm with offices in Maryland, Virginia, and Washington, D.C.
+E. Scott Johnson is co-chair of the Copyright, Media and Entertainment Group at Baker Donelson, a national law firm.
 His practice includes copyright, trademark, licensing, entertainment, and media law matters.
 Since 2003, Scott has been recognized in The Best Lawyers in America in the fields of Intellectual Property and Entertainment Law; he was named Best Lawyers’ Baltimore “2013 Music Lawyer of the Year”; and Baltimore “2015 Copyright Lawyer of the Year.”
-Johnson served on the Mid Atlantic Arts Foundation Board from 1997-2007 and was Chair from 2003-2006.
+Johnson served on Mid Atlantic Arts Foundation Board from 1997-2007 and was Chair from 2003-2006.
 He is a past Chair of the Maryland State Arts Council and recipient of the 2011 Arts Advocate of the Year Award from Maryland Citizens for the Arts.
 Johnson has served on the boards of CityLit Project (past Chair), Maryland Volunteer Lawyers for the Arts (past President), and Creative Alliance.
-He currently serves on the board of Young Audiences of Maryland (past President) and Maryland Film Industry Coalition (Chair).
-He is a member of the Copyright Society of the U.S.A. and the National Academy of Recording Arts and Sciences.
+He currently serves on the board of Young Audiences of Maryland (past President), Maryland Film Industry Coalition (immediate past Chair), and Baltimore Office of Promotion and the Arts (Secretary).
+He is a member of the Copyright Society of the U.S.A. and The Recording Academy.

 J. Mack Wathen, Newark, DE

-J. Mack Wathen is Vice President, Support Services at Pepco Holdings, Inc. (Potomac Electric Power Company, Delmarva Power, and Atlantic City Electric Company).
-He is a member of the Delaware State Arts Council and a board member of the Arts Consortium of Delaware.
-Wathen has served in a volunteer capacity with other organizations in the arts community and beyond including the Delaware College of Art and Design, the Center of the Creative Arts (Board Member), and the Food Bank of Delaware (Board Member).
-He served as the Corporate Chair for the Delaware College of Art and Design’s capital campaign.
+J. Mack Wathen recently retired as Vice President, Support Services at Pepco Holdings, Inc. (Potomac Electric Power Company, Delmarva Power, and Atlantic City Electric Company), where he served in executive leadership roles for 18 years.
+He is currently the Chairman of the Delaware State Arts Council.
+Mr. Wathen has served in a volunteer capacity with other organizations in the arts community and beyond including the Arts Consortium of Delaware, the Delaware College of Art and Design, the Center for the Creative Arts (past Board Member), and the Food Bank of Delaware (current Board Member).

 Barbara Bershon, Leonardtown, MD